gemesa/phantom-pass/docs/src/18-virtual-machine-instruction.md

 VirtualMachinePass: instructions replaced in function 'compute'
 ```

-Check the output, note that the arithmetic instructions have been replaced with `__vm_dispatch` calls:
+Check the output, note that the arithmetic instructions have been replaced with `__vm_exec` calls:

 ```
 $ cat obf.ll